sequrity-ai/sequrity-api/docs/control/learn/session_id.md

 There are also other mechanisms to control session lifetime, such as the maximum number of tool calls issued in a step/attempt, the maximum number of steps in a turn, the maximum number of failed steps in a turn, etc. You can refer to [the documentation of `FineGrainedConfigHeader` for more details][sequrity.control.types.headers.FineGrainedConfigHeader].

-## When to Use Session ID
+## When to Set Session ID

+**Most of the time, you don't need to manually set session IDs in your request headers**, as Sequrity Control can parse the session ID from tool call IDs in assistant/tool result messages.

+Specifically, Sequrity Control

-Sequrity Control (1) puts session ID in the response headers for every chat completion response, and (2) also encodes the session ID into tool call IDs of assistant messages.
+- puts session ID in the response headers for every chat completion response,
+- also encodes the session ID into tool call IDs of assistant messages,
+- for Sequrity Client, automatically tracks session ID across turns if `session_id` is not manually set in [`chat.create` method][sequrity.control.resources.chat.ChatResource.create], [`messages.create` method][sequrity.control.resources.messages.MessagesResource.create], etc.

 !!! info "Session IDs in Response Headers and Tool Call IDs"